 Planning to visit Florence, Italy and looking for tips on what to see, do, and eat?
 My Florence travel guide has all the essentials you need for a successful trip!
-This guide was made with first-timers in mind as I'll provide a general overview of the city.
+This guide was made with first-timer visitors in mind as I'll provide a general overview of the city.

 What does it take for a city stay in my top 5?
-That "feeling" every time you return.
-Where you step foot in the city for a second, third, or tenth return visit and still get an extreme sense of excitement to be back.
-The "oh how I've missed this place" feeling.
-It's hard to put into words but my fellow wanderlust's get what I'm trying to say.
+That "feeling" every time you visit.
+A place that after a second, third, or tenth return trip, you still get an extreme sense of excitement to be back.

 If you're planning to visit Florence, Italy, this Florence travel guide is a great place to start.
-I'll share all the essentials you need, especially helpful for those that haven't been before.
+I'll share all the essentials you need, especially helpful for first-time visitors.

 The best time to visit Florence Italy

-One of the most important parts in planning your visit to Florence is WHEN to visit.
-Go at the wrong time and you'll be fighting the masses and miss out on the charm this city has to offer.
+One of the most important parts of planning your visit to Florence is WHEN to go.
+Choose the wrong time and you'll be fighting the masses.
+Much of the charm will be lost.

-Because Florence is fairly small, peak tourist season (late-May through August) has a very noticeable impact on the city (mainly hotel prices and overwhelming crowds).
-These are the times I avoid.
+Because Florence is fairly small, peak tourist season (mid-May through August) has a very noticeable impact on the city (mainly hotel prices and overwhelming crowds).

 Try to avoid August at all possible costs.
-Not only can it get terribly hot during this month but the city is absolutely packed with tourists while many locals leave town (to escape the pre mentioned tourists and heat).
+Not only can it get terribly hot during this month but the city is absolutely packed with tourists.
+Many locals leave town to escape the aforementioned tourists and heat.

 SEE MY OTHER FLORENCE BLOG POSTS: